linq2db/linq2db/README.md

 // no transaction rollback happed, "Lollipop" has been saved
 ```

-Connection is attached with ambient transaction in moment it opened. `TransactionScope` created after this moment have no effect on this connection.
-Changing `DataConnection` with `DataContext` in code shown earlier will make transaction scope work as expected: no record will be updated.
+A `DataConnection` is attached with ambient transaction in moment it is opened.
+Any `TransactionScope`s created after the connection is created will no effect on that connection.
+Replacing `DataConnection` with `DataContext` in code shown earlier will make transaction scope work as expected: the created record will be discarded with the transaction.

-Althou, `DataContext` seems to be the right class to choose, it strongly recommended to use `DataConnection` instead.
-It's behaviour might be corrected with setting `CloseAfterUse` property to `true`:
+Although, `DataContext` appears to be the right class to choose, it is strongly recommended to use `DataConnection` instead.
+It's default behaviour might be changed with setting `CloseAfterUse` property to `true`:

 ```c#
 public class DbNorthwind : LinqToDB.Data.DataConnection